Research activities of the “Biology of the egg and physiology of the hen” team

 projets BOPP

-- Research project Institut Carnot F2E HEEBS « HyD Effect on Egg and Bone Status ».
-Partner.
+- Contrat de Recherche partenariale Institut Carnot F2E HEEBS « HyD Effect on Egg and Bone Status ».
 2022-2025.
-Coordinator

 Past projects:

-Research project ’Intérêt Régional Centre Val de Loire « Volailles ».
+Contrat de Recherche d’Intérêt Régional Centre Val de Loire « Volailles ».
 2018-2022.
-Valorisation de l’Origine, Liens entre Acteurs, Identités LocaLes, Évolutions du Secteur avicole (Valuation of origin, links between actors, local identities, evolution of the poultry sector).
-Partner.
+Valorisation de l’Origine, Liens entre Acteurs, Identités LocaLes, Évolutions du Secteur avicole.

-Research project AGENAVI « Polcacao ».
+Projet de Recherche AGENAVI « Polcacao ».
 2019-2021.
-POLymorphismes CAndidats de la CAlcification de la coquille de l’Œuf de poule (candidate polymorphisms of the calcification of the hen's egg shell).
-Partner.
+POLymorphismes CAndidats de la CAlcification de la coquille de l’Œuf de poule.

 Major publications :